apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 ### Create a cluster

-KubeBlocks supports creating two types of Redis clusters: Standalone and Replication.
+KubeBlocks supports creating two types of Redis clusters: Standalone and Replication Cluster.
 Standalone only supports one replica and can be used in scenarios with lower requirements for availability.
-For scenarios with high availability requirements, it is recommended to create a Replication, which creates a cluster with a PrimarySecondary to support automatic failover.
+For scenarios with high availability requirements, it is recommended to create a Replication Cluster, which supports automatic failover.
 And to ensure high availability, Primary and Secondary are distributed on different nodes by default.

 <Tabs>